epoch8/airflow-exporter/README.md

 ## Compatibility with Airflow versions

 ### >=2.0
-This version is compatible with Airflow 2.0+
+Current version is compatible with Airflow 2.0+

 ### <=1.10.14, >=1.10.3
 Version v1.3.2 is compatible